Helium314/HeliBoard/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
 Please search open and closed issues to avoid duplicates.
-Use this for requesting a single feasture, and open more issues for further feature requests.
+Maybe what you want has already been discussed or is mentioned in the readme.
+If you have more than one feature request, open mulitple issues (one for each) unleass the requests are closely related.
 Note that given the number of feature requests and available developer time, it may take a long time until the feasture request gets attention.
-If a _PR_ or _contributor needed_ label is added, the feature request is accepted.
+When a "PR" or "contributor needed" label is added, the feature request is accepted, and interested contributors are welcome to work on this (please comment when you're working on an issue).
 -->

 **Is your feature request related to a problem?
 Please describe.**